-The last two seasons (2019 & 2020), Coach Nieto was the pitching coach at Capistrano Valley HS and worked under new head coach Adam Sorgi.
-In Nieto’s first season at Capo Valley he helped guided the team to a South Coast League Championship.
+In 2019 & 2020, Coach Nieto was the pitching coach at Capistrano Valley HS.
+In Nieto’s first season at Capo Valley, he helped guide the team to a South Coast League Championship.
 His pitching staff had a season ERA of 1.70.
-During his time at Capo Valley, Coach Nieto had 4 of his pitchers earn scholarships and a total of 7 pitchers continued on to play at the college level.
+During his time at CVHS, Coach Nieto had 4 of his pitchers earn scholarships and a total of 7 pitchers continue on to play at the college level.

-Coach Nieto graduated from USC in 1995 with his BA in Communications and also has a Masters and teaching credential in Special Education.
+Coach Nieto graduated from USC in 1995 with his BA in Communications and has a Masters and teaching credential in Special Education.
 Nieto resides in Mission Viejo with his wife Veronica (Whittier College '97; USC '16 Ed.D.) and their three sons: Noah, Dylan (Tesoro ‘21), and Aidan (Tesoro ’26).

 Varsity Assistant Coach

-Jim “Campy” Campanis joins the baseball program for his third year here at Tesoro as the Varsity Hitting Coach.
+Jim “Campy” Campanis returns for his third year here at Tesoro as the Varsity Hitting Coach.
 He comes from a family line of major league players.
 His Grandpa Al played for the Brooklyn Dodgers and was Jackie Robinson’s roommate in the minors.
 He later was a Dodgers scout and signed Roberto Clemente and Sandy Koufax.
 In 1968, he was named General Manager for the Dodgers, won several National League Titles and the 1981 World Series over his 20-year tenure.
 His Dad, Jim Sr., played for the Dodgers, Royals, and Pirates over his 15-year career.

 Coach Campy went to Valencia High School in Placentia.
 He made Varsity as a Freshman and through graduation, went on to make All-Orange League four times, All-County twice, All West-Regional, and was selected to play on Team USA.
 He was recruited by a number of colleges for football and baseball and signed to his first choice of schools, the University of Southern California.